sretcher/sretcher.github.io/README.md

 #### One Sample Means Z-Test
 In *Aquatic Biology* (Vol. 9.
 2010), a study was conducted on the green sea turtles inhabiting the Sound Lagoon of Grand Cayman.
 The carapace length (cm) was recorded from a sample of 76 green sea turtles.
 This project use z-tests to make inferences about the true mean carapace length of all turtles in Sound Lagoon.
 Get the code [here.](https://github.com/sretcher/z-test-turtles)

-#### One Sample Chi-Squared Test
+#### One Sample Chi-Square Test
 A study was conducted to learn about the effects of irrelevant speech on memorization (*Acoustical Science and Technology* Vol. 35, 2014).
 71 subjects performed a memorization task under two conditions-with irrelevant background speech or silence.
 For each subject, the RDER (error between the two conditions as a percentage) was recorded.
-We will be using a one sample chi-squared test to see if the true standard deviation of the RDER measurements differs from 60 percent.
-Get the code [here.](https://github.com/sretcher/z-test-turtles)
+We will be using a one sample chi-square test to see if the true standard deviation of the RDER measurements differs from 60 percent.
+Get the code [here.](https://github.com/sretcher/chi-squared-speech)